top of page

 The colour temperature in Kelvin can be found on the light bulb or its packaging.
 This picture is a cruel but simple representation of the relationship between temperature and colour.

 One thing is to endure being in the same space for a prolonged time, knowing there is somewhere else to retreat; another is to know there isn't.
 So spare some time to apply these new ideas before the blues kick in.
 Enable your room to switch to a different mood with the flip of a switch.
-And remember to keep your mental wellbeing well lit.
+And remember to keep your mental well-being well-lit.

 Photo Credits: